cergo123/ChatVoicePlayer/README.md

 - The controls are availabe in XML and programmatically
 - WaveForm Seekbar

-# What's new in `1.0.2` & above
+# What's new in `1.0.5`

-- Adding Waveform Seekbar (Sound Visualization)
+- Replacing all LinearLayouts with ConstraintLayouts.
-- Adding Timing Background Color
+- Adding Getters & Setters for all components.
-- Fixing a minor error

-# What's new in `1.0.4`

-- adding  player Progressabar
-- Waveform seekbar enhancement
-- Fixing a minor error

 # Installation
 Step 1.
 Add it in your root build.gradle at the end of repositories: